-Accessories 2

-Read this first!
-3

-General Guide 8

-Monitor Screen Contents 9

-Configuring Monitor Screen Settings 1 12

-Quick Start Basics

-What you can do with your CASIO camera 14 14

-Configuring Basic Settings the First Time You Turn On the Camera 20

-Preparing a Memory Card 21

-Supported Memory Cards 21

-To load a memory card .
-22

-To format (initialize) a new memory card 23

-Turning the Camera On and Off 24

-To turn power on 24

-To turn off the camera 24

-Holding the Camera Correctly 25

-To shoot a snapshot.
-26

-Selecting an Auto Recording Mode 26

-To shoot a snapshot

-Viewing Snapshots 29

-Deleting Snapshots and Movies 30

-To delete a single file

-To delete specific files

-To delete all files .
-31

-Snapshot Shooting Precautions

-Auto Focus Restrictions

-Snapshot Tutorial

-Using the Control Panel

-Changing the Image Size (Size) 34

-Using Flash (Flash)38

-Using the Self-timer

-Using Face Detection (Face Detection) 41

-Optimizing Image Brightness

-Using the easy Mode

-Shooting with Zoom

-Optical Zoom and Digital Zoom Switch Point .
+Accessories 2 Read this first!
+3 General Guide 8 Monitor Screen Contents 9 I Configuring Monitor Screen Settings 12 Quick Start Basics 13 What you can do with your CASIO camera 13 First, charge the battery prior to use 14 ▮ To load the battery 14 ▮ Charge the Battery 15 Configuring Basic Settings the First Time You Turn On the Camera 20 Preparing a Memory Card 21 ▮ Supported Memory Cards 21 ▮ To load a memory card 22 ▮ To format (initialize) a new memory card 23 Turning the Camera On and Off 24 ▮ To turn power on 24 ▮ To turn off the camera 24 Holding the Camera Correctly 25 To shoot a snapshot 26 ▮ Selecting an Auto Recording Mode 26 ▮ To shoot a snapshots 29 Deleting Snapshots and Movies 30 ▮ To delete a single file 30 ▮ To delete specific files 31 ▮ To delete all files 31 Snapshot Shooting Precautions 32 ▮ Auto Focus Restrictions 32 Snapshot Tutorial 33 Using the Control Panel.
+33 Changing the Image Size (Size) 34 Using Flash (Flash) 38 Using the Self-timer (Self-timer) 40 Using Face Detection (Face Detection) 41 Optimizing Image Brightness (Lighting) 42 Using the easy Mode (easy Mode) 42 Shooting with Zoom 44 ■ Optical Zoom and Digital Zoom Switch Point 45